 My latest post has been published on SeekersGuidance's Blog.
 It includes gems and personal reflections from our Inspired by the Beloved ﷺ retreat in Toronto.
 Click here to read.

 The Muslim students and alumni at Cornell University have been diligently working on establishing the first Muslim chaplaincy position on their campus.
 Together they have organized an official association, the Diwan Foundation, aimed at providing programming and services to support the well-being of Muslims on campus.
-As part of this wonderful and ambitious initiative, they have also recently begun publishing a newsletter addressing issues of relevance to Muslims on campus.
-It was my honor to have been asked in their latest issue to provide them with a brief introduction to Islamic chaplaincy: Why a Muslim Chaplain?
+As part of this wonderful and ambitious initiative, they … Continue reading Why a Muslim Chaplain at Cornell University?

 My latest article on SuhaibWebb.com: A Chaplain's Plea